 Message Description Common Causes Recommended Actions Diagnostic Fail One of the instrument's internal checks did not return the expected result.
 The instrument did not sufficiently warm up before running the self diagnostic RFI detected during diagnostic.
 Depending on the nature and frequency, maintenance may be needed.
 Allow the instrument to warm up for an additional 5 to 10 minutes.
 If the problem occurs again after the additional warm up time and the cause can't be identified, put an out of service sign on the instrument and contact your local area supervisor.
-Dry Cal Chk-Out of Tolerance The measurement from the ethanol gas standard is not within +/-0.005 g/210L of the target value.
-(For a target value of 0.080 g/210L the acceptable range of dry cal chk values is 0.075 to 0.085) Environment - Low level ambient alcohol.
+Calibration Check Out of Tolerance The result of the calibration check or dry cal chk was outside the expected range.
+The acceptable range is +/- 0.005 g/210L of the target value or 0.075 to 0.085 for a target value of 0.08 g/210L Low level ambient alcohol.
 Improper ventilation during Air Blank.
 Failure to remove mouthpiece during Air Blank.
-Dry Gas Delivery - Improper tank installation.
-Tank pressure too low,.
-Leak/Obstruction in gas pathway.
+Dry Gas Delivery - Improper tank installation or poor seal with the instrument.
+Tank pressure too low.
+Gas tank /standard has degraded.
 Instrument is in need of calibration or repair.
 Verify environmental conditions.
 Check tank pressure and installation and if necessary change tank.
 Force the instrument to initiate another dry gas check from the tank installation screen and if it passes attempt another test.
-(Note: The I9000 will remain locked until this is done) If a second consecutive warning is obtained, change tanks.
+(Note: The 19000 will remain locked until this is done) If a second consecutive warning is obtained, change tanks.
 If the same warning is then obtained from a different tank put an out of service sign on the instrument and contact your local area supervisor for instructions.
 ITP Out of Tolerance The ITP check portion of the Self Diagnostic did not return a result within the expected range.
-Instrument not completely stabilized at time of diagnos- tic.
+Instrument not completely stabilized at time of diagnostic.
 Source/Detector settling or burn-in.
-Allow the instrument a few minutes to stabilized and attempt another diagnostic If the condition persists and can not be corrected, contact the area supervisor for ITP adjust or further evaluation.
-Ambient Fail / Purge Fail The sample chamber can not be sufficiently purged of air containing alcohol or various other volatile chemicals.
+Allow the instrument a few minutes to stabilize and attempt another diagnostic If the condition persists and can not be corrected, contact the area supervisor for ITP adjust or further evaluation.
+Ambient Fail / Purge Fail The sample chamber can not be sufficiently purged and was not found to be free of alcohol or other volatile chemicals after the Air Blank.
 The area around the instrument contains some source of alcohol or volatile chemicals such as cleaners.
 The breath sample pathway is obstructed.
-Improper ventilation / mouth piece not removed promptly Check the area around the instrument for potential sources of volatile environmental chemicals.
+Improper ventilation / mouth piece not removed promptly Alcohol based sanitizer was used immediately prior to test.
+Check the area around the instrument for potential sources of volatile environmental chemicals.
 Ventilate the area and retest the subject.
 If the conditions persists and can not be corrected, put an out of service sign on the instrument and contact your local area supervisor.
-RFI Detected A strong source of ra- dio frequency was de- tected by the instru- ment.
+RFI Detect- ed A strong source of radio frequency was detected by the instrument.
 Police radio transmission.
-Intermittent transmissions from cell phones or wireless recording devices.
+Intermittent transmissions from cell phones or wireless transmitting devices.
 Locate the source of the RF, eliminate it and retest the subject.
 Turn off all cell phones and wireless devices if possible.
 Interferent Detected A substance other than ethyl alcohol was detected in the subject's breath.
 Volatile or inhalant abuse Metabolic or Diabetic ketosis Foreign object in the subject's mouth Assess the subject, re-read implied consent and request a blood test.
+Take for Medical Evaluation